-Like any good consultants, UK board recruiters have opinions and are paid to provide those opinions.
-Board recruiters will never shy away from giving their advice on who their clients should appoint when asked, or at the very least, guide the decision-making process.
-In most cases, when asked, they will back one of their candidates in particular.
-Who that is, often depends on who impresses them the most.
-Because organisations pay recruitment firms thousands of pounds, they trust their opinion and have often long and existing relationship with the recruitment firm – the recommendations of a recruiter.
-So the question is not why but how you impress?
+Recruiters are not only the gatekeepers tasked with selecting the initial shortlist; they are commonly included in interview and selection panels.
+Like any good consultants, UK recruiters have opinions and are paid to provide those opinions.
+Board and executive recruiters will never shy away from giving their advice on who their clients should appoint or, at the very least, guide their decision-making process.
+When asked, they will usually back one of the candidates in particular.
+Who that is often depends on who impresses them the most.
+Organisations pay recruitment firms thousands of pounds and often have an existing relationship and level of trust.

-How to ensure you impress Board Recruiters & Headhunters
+How to ensure you impress board recruiters and headhunters

-I recommend doing this not only when you see a board role that they are handling.
-Instead, be proactive and arrange meetings with all the top/significant board search firms to introduce yourself.
-Board recruiters are often people that many want to speak with, so manage your expectations accordingly.
-You should not expect to come out of the meeting with an offer.
-However, a call might just be enough to strengthen the relationship and provide confidence for them to recommend you.
-Further, serendipity happens.
+To impress board recruiters, you should actively develop and nurture relationships and connections with as many as you can.
+I recommend doing this not only when you see a board role they are handling.
+Be proactive and introduce yourself to the top or significant board search consultants within your preferred industries or location.
+The aim of this conversation is to strengthen the relationship and provide enough confidence for them to contact you in the future.
+Serendipity happens.
 Let me explain; on countless occasions, I have unexpectedly been reacquainted with a forgotten candidate who would be perfect for a role I took a brief for just a day earlier.

 Not convinced?
 Put yourself in their shoes.
-What if you were asked to recommend someone you had never spoken to, met, or didn’t know at all?
-Would you?
+Would you recommend someone you had never spoken to, met, or didn’t know?
+Would you risk the trusted relationship with your client that you are heavily invested in?
 I am guessing the answer is no.

 About the Author